Brand identity · Dental, Nepal

 Four decades of reputation, no brand to show for it

 Allora by Oral and Dental Clinic was founded in April 1985 by Dr. Raj Tilak Basnyat, the first Nepali to earn a master’s in Prosthodontics.
 He started it because Nepal had almost no quality dental care to speak of.
-Forty years later the clinic has treated everyone from ordinary families to the royal household, and trained a large share of the country’s working dentists.
+Forty years on, the clinic has treated everyone from ordinary families to the royal household, and trained a large share of the country’s working dentists.
 The reputation is enormous.
 The brand had never caught up to it.

 We built this with TBC, our partners in Nepal, who know the local market, the print trade and the patients far better than any outside agency could.
 We handled the brand thinking and the design system.
 They kept it honest to Nepal.